1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Gender Neutral Housing

-The University and the Residential Life Office seek to provide accommodations to students with diverse gender identities.
+Jacksonville University and the Residential Life Office seek to provide accommodations to students with diverse needs, including transgender individuals.
 Such accommodations are offered based on availability, compliance with published procedures, and timetables for applications and contracts.
 Decisions to offer such accommodations are made on a case-by-case basis that recognizes the variability of individual needs and preferences, as well as space availability.
 Prospective or current students who desire to discuss such arrangements should contact the Director of Residential Life.
 The Director can provide a personal and confidential assessment of available options.

-Community grills are located in areas surrounding the Village Apartments.
+Community grills are located in the following areas:

 Guests in Residential Facilities